-Know-how, design and project management for remote meat electronics installations (with a significant "do it yourself" component) documented and incorporated into the StimTech operating procedures.
+Know-how, design and project management for remote meat electronics installations (with a significant "do it yourself" component) documented and incorporated into the Stimtech operating procedures.

-A third party audit by MSA Development officers has been conducted and shown the ES system to be operative effectively to deliver the required pH decline window on a specified number of lamb carcases within the MSA requirements (see Appendix, Section 6.1).
-A Procedures and Safety Manual has been developed (refer to Appendix, Section 6.2).
-Subsequently a MSA accreditation has been licenced to the Longford operation with ongoing QA requirements for assessment of pH decline compliance and reported to MSA offices.
+A procedures manual has been developed (Appendix A).
+A third party audit by MSA Development officers has been conducted and shown the ES system to be operative effectively to deliver the required pH decline window on a specified number of lamb carcases within the MSA requirements.
+Subsequently a MSA accreditation has been licences to the Devonport operation with ongoing QA requirements for assessment of pH decline compliance and reported to MSA offices.